KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown for a general XAML reader or XAML writer exception.
 See Remarks.

-    throw [System.Xaml.XamlException]::New("The exception that is thrown for a general XAML reader or XAML writer exception.
-See Remarks.")
+    throw [System.Xaml.XamlException]::New('The exception that is thrown for a general XAML reader or XAML writer exception.
+See Remarks.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Xaml.XamlException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Xaml.XamlException.aspx)